 By the late 1920's the Victoria Falls Hotel ran two motor-launches on the river, the Daphne, accommodating 10 passengers, and the larger Diana.
 They ran two or three times a week across the river to Livingstone, and then up the river to Kandahar Island for afternoon tea.
 A third launch, the Dorothy, was later introduced.

 Rickshaws and rail-trolleys

 Undeterred, Percy Clark bounced back with the idea of running a rail-trolley service from the hotel to the Falls.
 The walk to the Falls proved arduous and tiring for many of the elderly hotel guests.
-His scheme was politely received, but ignored (until many years later).
+His scheme was politely received, but ignored (but eventually installed many years later).
 Undaunted, Clark then had the idea of importing rickshaws to convey tourists to the various points of interest in the vicinity, and which proved to be very popular.
 However, Clark was to loose out again after a price disagreement with administration officials led to the Victoria Falls Hotel becoming the owner and operator of the rickshaws.
 Yet again Clark had lost out to big business.